-- ceased and all related requirements in Part 8.J.5 have been met, and a delineated "active mining area" has been established, all activities (including any clearing, grading, and excavation) that occur within the active mining area are "active mining activities." - 8.J.3.4 Reclamation Phase activities undertaken, in compliance with applicable mined land reclamation requirements, following the cessation of the "active phase", intended to return the land to an appropriate post-mining land use.
-The reclamation phase is considered part of "mining operations". - 8.J.3.5 Active Mining Facility- a place where work or other activity related to the extraction, removal, or recovery of minerals is being conducted.
+8.J.3.4 Reclamation Phase- activities undertaken, in compliance with applicable mined land reclamation requirements, following the cessation of the "active phase", intended to return the land to an appropriate post-mining land use.
+The reclamation phase is considered part of "mining operations".

+8.J.3.5 Active Mining Facility- a place where work or other activity related to the extraction, removal, or recovery of minerals is being conducted.
 For surface mines, this definition does not include any land where grading has returned the earth to a desired contour and reclamation has begun.
-This definition is derived from the definition of "active mining area" found at 40 CFR 440.132(a). - 8.J.3.6 Inactive Mining Facility a site or portion of a site where mineral mining and/or milling occurred in the past but is not an active facility as defined above, and where the inactive portion is not covered by an active mining permit issued by the applicable State or Federal agency.
+This definition is derived from the definition of "active mining area" found at 40 CFR 440.132(a).

+8.J.3.6 Inactive Mining Facility- a site or portion of a site where mineral mining and/or milling occurred in the past but is not an active facility as defined above, and where the inactive portion is not covered by an active mining permit issued by the applicable State or Federal agency.
 An inactive mineral mining facility has an identifiable owner/operator.
-Sites where mining claims are being maintained prior to disturbances associated with the extraction, beneficiation, or processing of mined materials, and sites where minimal activities are undertaken for the sole purpose of maintaining a mining claim are not considered either active or inactive mining facilities and do not require an NPDES industrial stormwater permit. - 8.J.3.7 Temporarily Inactive Mining Facility a site or portion of a site where mining and/or milling occurred in the past but currently are not being actively undertaken, and the facility is covered by an active mining permit issued by the applicable State or Federal agency. - 8.J.3.8 Final Stabilization a site or portion of a site is "finally stabilized" when it has implemented all applicable Federal and State reclamation requirements. - 8.J.3.9 Uncontaminated-free from the presence of pollutants attributable to industrial activity. - 8.J.3.10 Process Water treated and untreated washwater; mine dewatering water (except as authorized by 8.J.2); process wastewater, and/or mine dewatering water (except as authorized by 8.J.2) comingled with stormwater discharges associated with industrial activities; and discharges subject to an existing effluent limitation at 40 CFR Part 436 or 440. - 8.J.4 Additional Technology-Based Effluent Limits.
-Applies to activities conducted both prior to and during mining activities. - 8.J.4.1 Certification of Surface Mining Permit.
-Permittees are required to certify on the NOI that the facility has submitted or will submit prior to the commencement of activity at the site a copy of the 2017-2022 IGP NOI to EPD's Surface Mining Unit and has an Approved Surface Mining Land Use Plan and any Approved Amendments, including, but not limited to, maintenance of adequate erosion and sediment control, and has an in-effect Surface Mining Permit. - 8.J.4.2 Stormwater Controls.
+Sites where mining claims are being maintained prior to disturbances associated with the extraction, beneficiation, or processing of mined materials, and sites where minimal activities are undertaken for the sole purpose of maintaining a mining claim are not considered either active or inactive mining facilities and do not require an NPDES industrial stormwater permit.

+8.J.3.7 Temporarily Inactive Mining Facility- a site or portion of a site where mining and/or milling occurred in the past but currently are not being actively undertaken, and the facility is covered by an active mining permit issued by the applicable State or Federal agency.

+8.J.3.8 Final Stabilization- a site or portion of a site is "finally stabilized" when it has implemented all applicable Federal and State reclamation requirements.

+8.J.3.9 Uncontaminated Discharge - a discharge that does not cause or contribute to an exceedance of applicable water quality standards.

+8.J.3.10 Process Water - treated and untreated washwater; mine dewatering water (except as authorized by 8.J.2); process wastewater, and/or mine dewatering water (except as authorized by 8.J.2) comingled with stormwater discharges associated with industrial activities; and discharges subject to an existing effluent limitation at 40 CFR Part 436 or 440.

+8.J.4 Additional Technology-Based Effluent Limits.
+Applies to activities conducted both prior to and during mining activities.

+8.J.4.1 Certification of Surface Mining Permit.
+Permittees are required to certify on the NOI that the facility has submitted or will submit prior to the commencement of activity at the site a copy of the 2022 IGP NOI to EPD's Surface Mining Unit and has an Approved Surface Mining Land Use Plan and any Approved Amendments, including, but not limited to, maintenance of adequate erosion and sediment control, and has an in-effect Surface Mining Permit.

+8.J.4.2 Stormwater Controls.

 Apart from the control measures permittees implement to meet the effluent limits in Part 2, permittees must also implement the following control measures at the facility.
-The potential pollutants identified in Part 5.1.34 shall determine the priority and appropriateness of the control measures selected.
+The potential pollutants identified in Part 5.1.4 shall determine the priority and appropriateness of the control measures selected.

-To the extent that an applicable SMP addresses the items in this Subpart 8.J.4.2.1 through 8.J.4.2.9, you are the permittee is considered to have complied with the relevant requirements in Subpart 8.J.4.2.1 through 8.J.4.2.9.
+To the extent that an applicable SMP addresses the items in this Subpart 8.J.4.2.1 through 8.J.4.2.9, the permittee is considered to have complied with the relevant requirements in Subpart 8.J.4.2.1 through 8.J.4.2.9.